-January 31, 2021, extended at a January 2021 Board meeting until January 31, 2022, and extended affordable family/workforce housing to be known as Dockside at Sugarloaf Key, serving income qualifying persons (the "Development").
+3. The SAIL Award is a critical part of the financing for the new construction of affordable family/workforce housing to be known as The Landings at Sugarloaf Key, serving income qualifying persons (the "Development").
 The development is located in Monroe County.